-The renovation of a poorly maintained industrial building in Avelgem, Belgium has been completed, with careful consideration paid to restoring original detailing.
-The building was in use until 2000, and then left to fall into ruin for 12 years.
+The renovation of a poorly maintained industrial building in Avelgem, Belgium has been completed, with careful consideration paid to restore original detailing.
+The building was in use until 2000 and then left to fall into ruin for 12 years.
 Following an extensive five year renovation project, it is now home to 59 apartments.

 The windows have been designed in the original profile, with the same flutes, embossing and condensation gutter.
 Following an in-depth study, the paint is exactly the colour as in 1907.
 Accoya wood’s improved stability means that coatings last up to twice as long, with less preparation and sanding required.

 Due to the size of the windows, 5.75m by 3.75m, another important consideration was the stability of the material.
-With Accoya®, swelling and shrinkage is reduced by 75% or more, so it provided peace of mind that the residents would have comfortable living conditions, with no gaps forming in the windows.
+With Accoya, swelling and shrinkage are reduced by 75% or more, so it provided peace of mind that the residents would have comfortable living conditions, with no gaps forming in the windows.